-The examples above are possible when the computer senses one or more properties of the physical world around it and is able to effect change in the physical world as well.
-In this book, we describe how computers can interact with the real world, and what are the fundamental principles involved in building and programming computer systems that have these capabilities.
+The examples above are possible when the computer senses one or more properties of the physical world around it and is able to affect change in the physical world as well.
+In this book, we describe how computers can interact with the real world, as well as the fundamental principles involved in building and programming computer systems that have these capabilities.